quylai/sudoku-crude-solver/readme.txt

 (b4) is left with numerical '2'

 (h4) will also be solved with '4', after (b4) solved;
-this was noticed after the creation of function singCand
+this was noticed after the creation of function boxSingCand

+Summary:
+iterate thru cells of each boxes; eliminating # that ready existed in box/row/col; assign to cell the last possible candidate remained

 ----------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------
+Horizontal single candidates

+Summary:
+iterate thru cells of each "rows"; eliminating # that ready existed in box/row/col; assign to cell the last possible candidate remained